-Back when South Australia was still only a colony it was known around the world, as the “Copper Kingdom”.
-In 1850, it was producing a third of the world’s copper.
-These discoveries of copper near Glen Osmond spurred the growth of South Australia, underpinned the flourishing city of Adelaide and funded many of the grand buildings that now give the city its distinctive character.
+Back in 1850, South Australia was producing a third of the world’s copper and was known around the world, as the “Copper Kingdom”.
+Discoveries of copper near Glen Osmond spurred the growth of South Australia, underpinned the flourishing city of Adelaide and funding many of the grand buildings that now give the city its distinct character.

-South Australia holds 68% of Australia’s economically demonstrated copper resources, 27.5% of Australia’s economically demonstrated gold resources, 80 % of Australia’s identified uranium resources and 14 billion tonnes of identified iron ore resources.
-It also boasts some of the largest recent discoveries such as Carapenteena, and a discovery of an earlier generation, Olympic Dam.
-Mining supports the South Australian economy, with a Gross Value of Production of $4.16 Billion in 2016-17.
+South Australia holds 68% of Australia’s economically demonstrated copper resources, 27.5% of Australia’s economically demonstrated gold resources, 80% of Australia’s identified uranium resources and 14 billion tonnes of identified iron ore resources.

 AMEC has an Advisory Committee in SA, which supports the framing and delivery of AMEC’s policy approach in SA.
 The committee is formed around a core group of members with an investment in mineral exploration and mining in the relevant jurisdiction.
 AMEC relies on the views and opinions of this group to shape its policy responses to State Government and Ministers.
 The Advisory Committee meets regularly to discuss furthering policy reform and respond to issues affecting the sector.